Confirmation Bias in Social Networks: Monte Carlo simulations: determining consensus type in classic networks

 Notice that $\lim_{\tau\to\infty} y_{i,0}$ is $0$, $\frac{1}{2}$ and $1$, whereas $\lim_{\tau\to\infty} \sigma_{i,0}^{-2}$ is $+\infty$, 12 and $+\infty$ for left-partisan, centrists and right-partisan, respectively.

-\paragraph{\textbf{(b) Common prior.}} The common prior case can be represented by the situation in which priors parameters are the same across agents, i.e. $\alpha_{i,0} = \alpha\in\mathbb{R_{+}}$ and $\beta_{i,0} = \beta\in\mathbb{R_{+}}$ for all $i\in N$.
-In particular, when $\alpha = \beta = 1$, all agents hold a uniform common prior over the unit interval.
+\paragraph{\textbf{(b) Common prior.}} Refer to the situation in which priors parameters are identical across agents (i.e., $\alpha_{i,0} = \alpha\in\mathbb{R_{+}}$ and $\beta_{i,0} = \beta\in\mathbb{R_{+}}$ for all $i\in N$).
+Particularly, when $\alpha = \beta = 1$, all agents hold a uniform common prior over the unit interval.
 For any other value, say $\alpha = \beta = k > 1$, agents hold a symmetric bell-shaped common prior over the unit interval, centered at $0.5$.
-Moreover, as $k\to\infty$, the bell-shaped priors collapse to the point $0.5$, i.e. the precision of the prior diverges and all opinions are $y_{i,0} = 0.5$.
-Those cases represent the situation in which agents start as \textit{centrists} and the subsequent asymmetry of interpretation stems from the signals realizations.\footnote{To be more precise, interpretation neutrality does not exist as there is a non-neutral tie-break rule described by Equation~\eqref{eq:randomization}.
-Thus, if the realization of the first public signal is $a$, then it will be interpreted as 1 by all agents, as per the tie-break rule.
+Moreover, as $k\to\infty$, the bell-shaped priors collapse to the point $0.5$ (i.e., the precision of the prior diverges) and all opinions are $y_{i,0} = 0.5$.
+These cases represent the situation wherein agents begin as \textit{centrists}, and the subsequent asymmetry of interpretation stems from the signals realizations.\footnote{To be more precise, interpretation neutrality does not exist as there is a non-neutral tie-break rule in Equation~\eqref{eq:randomization}.
+Thus, if the realization of the first public signal is $a$, then this signal will be interpreted as 1 by all agents, as per the tie-break rule.
 This is without loss of generality for the results presented in this work.
 The tie-break rule could have been defined in a way that the initial interpretation would be $0$ and intuition and conclusions would remain the same.
-Finally, if there were no tie-break rule, we would need a more intricate update rule that would keep the prior unchanged when facing an ambiguous signal and opinions were exactly 0.5.
-In this case, agents would keep opinions unchanged until some non-ambiguous realization takes place.
-The results would not change in this case as well, since the neutral tie-break, at some point, would nudge individuals towards some of the states and the nature of the problem would remain the same.} On the other hand, when $\alpha_{i,0} = \alpha$ and $\beta_{i,0} = \beta$ for all $i\in N$ and $\alpha > \beta$ $\left(\beta > \alpha\right)$, the society holds a rightist (leftist) common prior, i.e. $y_{i,0} = y > 0.5$ ($y_{i,0} = y < 0.5$) and as $\frac{\alpha}{\beta}\to\infty$ ($\to 0$), the bell-shaped priors collapse to the point $1$ ($0$), i.e. the precision of the prior diverges and all opinions become extreme.
+Finally, if we established no tie-break rules, a more intricate update rule would be needed to maintain the prior when facing an ambiguous signal and opinions were exactly 0.5.
+Hence agents would keep opinions unchanged until some non-ambiguous realization occurs.
+In this case, the results would not also change as the neutral tie-break would promote some of the states, and the nature of the problem remains unchanged.} Conversely, when $\alpha_{i,0} = \alpha$ and $\beta_{i,0} = \beta$ for all $i\in N$ and $\alpha > \beta$ $\left(\beta > \alpha\right)$, the society holds a rightist (leftist) common prior (i.e., $y_{i,0} = y > 0.5$ ($y_{i,0} = y < 0.5$) and as $\frac{\alpha}{\beta}\to\infty$ ($\to 0$)), the bell-shaped priors collapse to the point $1$ ($0$) (i.e., the precision of the prior diverges and all opinions become extreme).